Skip to content

 https://www.alltrails.com/trail/canada/alberta/sentinel-pass-trail

-A longer option of the trail continues up to Sentinel Pass with a spectacular view over everything.
+A longer option of the trail continues up to Sentinel Pass, providing an even more spectacular view over the entire area.
 This longer version, though harder, made our list of the best hikes near Canmore.

 Eohippus Lake